Skip to Content

 So this one is really dependent on your partner or soon-to-be partner.
 It’s worth asking what they actually like and it would make sense to take it into strong consideration.

-If like a significant proportion of people they love the feeling of a smooth, shaved or trimmed chest as opposed to a thick coat, it might make sense to go for it.
+If a significant proportion of people love the feeling of a smooth, shaved, or trimmed chest as opposed to a thick coat, it might make sense to go for it.

-Unwanted body hair is something which plagues men for years without being acted upon.
+Unwanted body hair is something that plagues men for years without being acted upon.

 The purpose of this site is to let people know how easy it can be when done correctly.